 noise when you least want it.

-You can, of course, spend several hundred pounds on a
+You can, of course, spend many hundred pounds on a professional

-professional Telephone Balance Unit (TBU), but you don't want
+Telephone Balance Unit (TBU), but you don't want that

-that either.
-You will still need to keep the phone base
+either.
+You will still need to keep the phone base unit

 solution is much better than the open stick-on pickups.